 How does this work?

-- openssl is the command for the OpenSSL toolkit.
+is the command for the OpenSSL toolkit.aes-256-cbc

-- -in secrets.txt specifies the input file.
+specifies the input file.-out secrets.txt.enc

-- You will be prompted for a password.
+specifies the output file.- You will be prompted for a password.

 It’s not much use unless you can decrypted it: